awsdocs/incident-manager-user-guide/doc_source/security-iam-awsmanpol.md

-This policy grants Incident Manager permissions to list incidents, create timeline events, create OpsItems, associate related items to OpsItems, and start engagements related to an incident\.
+This policy grants Incident Manager permissions to list incidents, create timeline events, create OpsItems, associate related items to OpsItems, start engagements, and publish CloudWatch metrics related to an incident\.